Hosting and bandwidth provided by MacAce.net.

 Supported RAM Types

-The Apple Support Site has posted a detailed article on "How to Install Memory" in the 17-Inch "Unibody" MacBook Pro and covers the same material in pages 45-49 of the 17-Inch "Unibody" MacBook Pro User Guide (PDF).
-This likely will provide everything you need to upgrade the stock memory.
+Apple covers the how to upgrade the RAM in the 17-Inch "Unibody" MacBook Pro in pages 45-49 of the 17-Inch "Unibody" MacBook Pro User Guide (PDF).
+This provides much of what you need to upgrade the stock memory.

-The support document starts by reporting that this 17-Inch "Unibody" MacBook Pro:
+The manual starts by reporting that this 17-Inch "Unibody" MacBook Pro:

 Has two memory slots that you access by removing the bottom case.
 Your MacBook Pro comes with a minimum of 4 gigabytes (GB) of 1066 MHz Double Data Rate (DDR3) Synchronous Dynamic Random-Access Memory (SDRAM) installed.